SCENE 01 / PRE-PRODUCTION

 Equipment Planning

-The team handles camera and grip and lighting package rentals through Korean rental houses which offer crewed equipment solutions for productions that require technical assistance.
+We handle camera, grip, and lighting rentals through Korean rental houses.
+Many offer crewed packages for productions that need technical support on set.

 Catering Services